JoshuaSoileau/Resurrection/src/content/pages/home.md

   - hide: false
     alignment: center
     markdown_content: >-
-      # ***Starting soon!***

       ![](img/griefshare.zip-1.png)

       # This resource is for anyone who is navigating through any sort of grief.
 We welcome any and all in the area to join us!

       ## For more information on the class and details on what Grief Share is please select one of the following times: